mysociety/alaveteli/docs/running/admin_manual.md

 Note that, if Ejemplo Town Council already exists on the site, the blank entry for `short_name` will leave the existing value for that column unchanged.

-To upload a CSV file, log into the admin and click on **Authorities**.
+To upload a CSV file, log into the admin interface and click on **Authorities**.
 Click on **Import from CSV file**, and choose the file you've prepared.

 Specify **What to do with existing tags?** with one of these options: